Al Sharpton: Ousmane Zongo

 In 2002, Sharpton was involved in protests following the death of West African immigrant Ousmane Zongo.
 Zongo, who was unarmed, was shot by an undercover police officer during a raid on a warehouse in the Chelsea neighborhood of Manhattan.
 Sharpton met with the family and also provided some legal services.

 Sean Bell

-On November 25, 2006, Sean Bell was shot and killed in the Jamaica section of Queens, New York, by plainclothes detectives from the New York Police Department in a hail of 50 bullets.
+On November 25, 2006, Sean Bell was shot and killed in the Jamaica section of Queens, New York, by plainclothes detectives from the New York Police Department in a fusillade of 50 bullets.
 The incident sparked fierce criticism of the police from the public and drew comparisons to the 1999 killing of Amadou Diallo.
 Three of the five detectives involved in the shooting went to trial in 2008 on charges ranging from manslaughter to reckless endangerment but were found not guilty.

 On May 7, 2008, in response to the acquittals of the officers, Sharpton coordinated peaceful protests at major river crossings in New York City, including the Brooklyn Bridge, the Queensboro Bridge, the Triborough Bridge, the Manhattan Bridge, the Holland Tunnel, and the Queens–Midtown Tunnel.
 Sharpton and about 200 others were arrested for blocking traffic and resisting police orders to disperse.